jimmymack/package-about/src/welcome.md

-# Welcome to Valhalla!
+# Welcome to MimirIDE!

 Here is what you need to know.

 1. You can submit your project to Mimir with ctrl + shift + m

-2. Each Valhalla instance will only be around for 15 minutes in Alpha!
+2. Your instance will not last forever!
+There is a hard time limit.
+If you exit the instance, your instance may be recycled!

 3. You have root access, and can run anything (including apt-get's).